cloudbau/chef-kibana/README.md

 Description
 ===========

-A cookbook that installs [Kibana](https://github.com/rashidkpc/Kibana).
+A cookbook that installs [Kibana] - adapted for cloudbau.

 Platforms
 =========